If Jesus calls His followers to be “peacemakers,” then how could a Christian Cabinet Member or Congressman support the idea of going to war?

 D. RIGHT INTENTION

-Is the purpose of the war to achieve justice and righteousness or one of conquest, pillage, and destruction — or perhaps the motives are vengeful?
+Is the purpose of the war to achieve justice and righteousness or one of conquest, pillage, and destruction—or are the motives perhaps vengeful?
 Proverbs 21:2 speaks to what underlies the need to discern right intentions:

-It is critically important to carefully discern if or not the motives and intentions for going to war are just.
-This can only be accomplished through the counsel of many.
-It follows then that a nation should not wage war unilaterally by its executive; to seek congressional approval is an idea that is supported by Scripture.
-Such approval is a check and balance that is necessary in response to the realization that we are often lacking in the best judgment or ability to discern if or not our motives and intentions are proper and God honoring.
-It summarily follows that establishing right intentions is a sure-footed scriptural principle.
-Having stated the principle clearly, it is not difficult to ascertain right intentions given Syria President Assad’s blatant slaughter of innocent people.
+Carefully discerning whether the motives and intentions for going to war are just is critically important.
+This discernment can only be accomplished through the counsel of many.
+It follows then that a nation should not unilaterally wage war by its executive; rather, seeking congressional approval would be supported by Scripture.
+Such approval is a check and balance that is necessary in response to the realization that man is often lacking in the best judgment or ability to discern whether our motives and intentions are proper and God-honoring.
+Summarily, establishing right intentions is a sure-footed scriptural principle.

 E. LAST RESORT